jeffreykegler/old_kollos/notes/misc/strand.md

 to `old-node`.
 A node is never allowed to have two identical links.

-## Archetypal strand parsing
+## Using strand parsing

-Before getting into details of the algorithms for forming and winding strands, it may be useful to outline their main intended use.
+Before getting into details of the algorithms for forming a prefix bocage and a suffix parse, and winding them together, it may be useful to outline their main intended use.
-There are many ways in which strand parsing can be used, but the archetypal case is that where we are parsing from left-to-right, breaking the parse up at arbitrary "split points", and winding pairs of strands together as we proceed.
+The archetypal case is the one in which we parse from left-to-right, breaking the parse up in pieces at arbitrary "split points", and winding the pieces together as we proceed.

-### Initializing an archetypal strand parse
+### Initializing an suffix parse

 We start by parsing the input normally with the pre-strand grammar.